What It's Like in Ukraine in 2025: A Narrative

 More than that, Creating Comfort Labs runs a number of workshops across western and central Ukraine.
 They also donate a portion of their proceeds to refugee projects within Ukraine.

-We need to stand with Ukraine long-term, and our commitment is through partnerships like this.
+For this reason, we need to stand with Ukraine long-term.
+At Ethical Trade Co., our commitment is through fostering partnerships like the one we have with Creating Comfort Lab.

 What will your commitment be?